 2J30.
-Patient immunocompromised.
-2J31.
+Patient immunocompromised.2J31.
 Patient immunosuppressed b.
 Pregnancy

-National searches for pregnancy will initially look for a 'pregnant' code recorded between 1 Jan 17 and 31 Aug 17, then remove those that have a more recent 'delivery code' to identify those still pregnant on 31 Aug 17.
-The search then looks for those with a 'pregnant' code between 1 Sep 2017 and 31 Jan 2018 to identify those who have become pregnant during the vaccination season.
+National searches for pregnancy will initially look for a 'pregnant' code recorded between 1 Jan 19 and 31 Aug 19, then remove those that have a more recent 'delivery code' to identify those still pregnant on

+31 Aug 19.
+The search then looks for those with a 'pregnant' code between 1 Sep 2019 and 28 Feb 2020 to identify those who have become pregnant during the vaccination season.

 This only works if pregnancy and delivery are meticulously coded.
-However, pregnancy recording using Read codes is highly variable between practices and the usefulness of these searches to each practice will depend on their use of appropriate Read coding.
+However, coding of pregnancy is highly variable between practices and the usefulness of these searches to each practice will depend on the quality of their coding.
 Electronic searches may not be the most efficient method to identify pregnant women.